top of page

 An official card from the Electricity Supply Commission in Gwelo to a farmer in Lalapanzi on the 18th of Jan 1966.
 The origin of the town's unique name came from the difficulties faced by transport riders in the early days of the country, in getting their oxen through a vlei in the area, as the animals sank to their bellies in the thick mud and it looked as if they were lying down – hence Lala – in the local vernacular means “to lie” and panzi means - “down”.

-CAA FDC - 1966
+CAA FFC - 1966

-CAA FDC - 1966
+CAA FFC - 1966

-A large first-day cover celebrating the 20th anniversary of Central African Airways (CAA) The airline was formed in 1946 under the joint ownership of the Governments of Southern Rhodesia, Northern Rhodesia and Nyasaland.
+A large first-flight cover celebrating the 20th anniversary of Central African Airways (CAA) The airline was formed in 1946 under the joint ownership of the Governments of Southern Rhodesia, Northern Rhodesia and Nyasaland.
 CAA provided a comprehensive service within Central Africa, up north to Dar-es-Salaam and Nairobi, south to Johannesburg, east to Beira and Lourenco Marques, and west to Elizabethville.
 It also provided a twice-weekly coach service to London known as the "Zambezi' service.

 CAA Anniversary - 1966